sanchezpili6/fullstack-interview-test/README.md

 ## Geting started

-After cloning the project, go to the backend folder and follow this steps:

-1. create a .env file that contains:
+1. After cloning the project, go to the backend folder and create a .env file that contains:

     GITHUB_TOKEN = Your Github token

     GITHUB_REPO = the name of your repository

-2. run `pip install -r requirements.txt`
-3. run `python app.py`

 Note: you can check the instructions to get your github token in [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)

-Now go to the frontend folder and follow this steps:

-1. run `npm install`
-2. run `npm run serve`
+2. return to the project's base directory

+3. in two separate terminal windows, run:

+ `make back`

+ and

+ `make front`

 ## Endpoints